vbrazo/data-structures-archives/README.md

 print("Size of hashset:", len(hashset))
 ```

-An Example.
-Let's look at an example:
+#### An Example

-Given an array of integers, find if the array contains any duplicates.
+> Given an array of integers, find if the array contains any duplicates.

 This is a typical problem which can be solved by a hash set.